pezhvak98/Image-Thresholding-/README.md

 # Vison-Task

 ## Intro

+Vision in robotics
+Robot vision refers to the capability of a robot to visually perceive the environment and use this information for execution of various tasks.
+Visual feedback has been used extensively for robot navigation and obstacle avoidance.

 **We implemented two operations in this project**
 **1- imageThresholding**
 **2- image Filters and Kernel Convolution Visually**